 International Small Grants: SHOT welcomes endorsement requests for events that globalize the Society’s intellectual terrain as well as broaden its international membership.
 SHOT seeks to advance the historical study of technology and its relations with politics, economics, labor, business, the environment, public policy, science, and the arts.
 The International Small Grants Program aims to foster a stronger international community for the study of the history of technology.
 We welcome proposals that engage with international and transnational topics of technology, as well as those who promote the growth of an international network of scholars in the history of technology.

 We will consider proposals from external individuals and organizations.
-In 2018, deadlines for submitting proposals for funded endorsements are April 5 and September 15, and should be sent by email directly to each member of the International Small Grants Committee.
-The 2018 Committee members include Mara Mills ([email protected]), Jenny L. Smith ([email protected]), and Honghong Tinn (chair) ([email protected]).
+In 2019, the deadline for submitting proposals for funded endorsements is March 15, and should be sent by email directly to each member of the International Small Grants Committee.
+The 2019 Committee members include Mara Mills ([email protected]), Jenny L. Smith ([email protected]), and Honghong Tinn (chair) ([email protected]).
 See here for further details and to apply.
 See here for events SHOT has sponsored since 2017.

 Travel Grants: SHOT offers some grant support for travel to the annual meeting; details are here.
 The special interest groups WITH (Women in Technological History) and EDITH (Exploring Diversity in Technology’s History) also offer (travel) grants; information can be found here.